louixs/lww-element-dict/README.md

 # Tests

 Tests are in the `test/lww_element` directory.
-Example based tests are defined in `core_test.clj`.
+Example based tests are defined in `dict_test.clj`.
 These are used to test and document API against normal inputs as well as some edge cases.
-Property based tests are defined in `core_property_test.clj`.
+Property based tests are defined in `dict_property_test.clj`.
 These mainly test the property of merge function as it needs to have these three properties commutative, associative and idempotent.

 To run tests:
 - Please [install](https://clojure.org/guides/getting_started#_clojure_installer_and_cli_tools) Clojure